 Replacing spark plugs earlier as a precaution depends on the performance of the car, the mileage the engine of the car is giving, and the type of the spark plug your car has.

-If a car has a conventional spark plug it is always recommended to change them before their miles due.
+If a car has a conventional spark plug it is always recommended to change them before their mileage limitation is due.
 On the other hand, if the spark plugs are long-life iridium or platinum tipped plug, which is said to give miles up to 100,000 to 150,000.

 So it is advised to replace the long-life spark plugs when they are close to their miles due.